BracketSpace/Advanced-Cron-Manager/readme.txt

 = [Next] =
 * [Changed] Updated dependencies (Node >= 12)
+* [Added] Preview modal for arguments that contain objects, arrays or are longer than 10 characters.

 = 2.4.2 =
 * [Fixed] Link to server scheduler documentation